BazzaCuda/Extractor/README.md

 **Update**:
 - Extractor v1.9 monitors the clipboard and places any copied text into the password box, ready for the user to click "Add PW".
-- Clicking an archive file name in the grid will remove that file from the grid (same as `[Delete]`).
+- Clicking an archive file name in the grid will remove that file from the grid.
 - Clicking on a password in the grid will copy that password to the clipboard.
 The password will appear in the password box, confirming that the copy was successful.

 _N.B.
 Initially, this will only apply to split RAR archives with an encrypted header.
 Support for split, multi-volume RAR archives which have encrypted files but an unencrypted header will not yet be supported.